 - Google+ (which included how to conduct Hangouts)

 - How to use Buzzstream for Link building

-My team and I also managed the online reporting for ONC.
+Our team also managed the online reporting for ONC.
 We created a fully integrated campaign metrics tracking report to show data and trends in social/shared media, earned media, paid media, and owned media as well as new electronic health records content creation statistics.

 Reporting showed month-to-month and quarter-to-quarter shifts in impressions, tweets and retweets, social media followings, referrals to website from social, paid media circulation, and online/offline content created – while at all times showed how those metrics moved the larger KPIs for the entire campaign and web properties.